 One of the brands that I saw ranked consistently high was Ultimate Flora.
 For example, it ranked 1st here, 2nd here (the non-profit rating), and 3rd here.
 A few people in the Amazon reviews section said it gave them unpleasant side effects, but the same is true of just about any product reviewed on Amazon.
 Two other brands that I frequently saw rated highly were Jarro Dophilus, and Nutraelle.

 Interestingly, the three best selling brands on Amazon aren't necessarily the most highly rated.
 The best selling brands, according to this article are: Align, Acidophilus Pearls, and Threelac.
-(5/12/12 update: A friend of mine strongly recommends Threelac, and says that some of his PWME friends also find it to their favorite.)
+(5/12/12 update: A friend of mine strongly recommends Threelac, and says that some of his PWME friends also call it their favorite.)

 Do Probiotics Need a Protective Coating?